 Martin Luther: I like the older version because it doesn’t paint either Martin Luther or the Catholic church as either a saint or a villain.
 You can see the corruption that all churches can sink to if they become self centered and self reliant.

-God’s Outlaw: The Story of William Tyndale was a family favorite when our kids were here at home.
+God’s Outlaw: The Story of William Tyndale was a family favorite we all enjoyed.

 Question: Have you ever celebrated Reformation Day?
-If so, what Reformation Day activities did you do?
+If so, what activities did you do?
 Please leave a comment by clicking here.